-The Battle fought on 2nd February 1814 in the south-west of France that saw Wellington push Marshal Soult’s Army of the Pyrenees back across the River Adour
+The Battle fought on 2nd February 1814, during the Peninsular War, in the south-west of France, that saw Wellington push Marshal Soult’s Army of the Pyrenees back across the River Adour

 The previous battle of the Peninsular War is the Battle of St Pierre

 The next battle in the British Battles Sequence is the Battle of Tarbes

 War: Peninsular War

 Date of the Battle of Orthez: 27th February 1814

 Place of the Battle of Orthez: On the north bank of the River Gave de Pau River, east of Bayonne, in the south-west corner of France near the Spanish border.